When to expect a refund

 Another possibility is that the issuer will close the secured account and offer the cardholder the opportunity to open a new unsecured account.

-When the account is switched to an unsecured card or the cardholder gets a new unsecured card that replaces the secured account, they are entitled to a refund of the deposit plus any interest earned.
+When the account is switched to an unsecured card or the cardholder gets a new unsecured card that replaces the secured account, the cardholder is entitled to a refund of the deposit plus any interest earned.
 However, cardholders should be aware that the deposit is often applied to the first unsecured bill.